 Whilst guilt and shame are all very natural feelings during grief, those in mourning are entitled to breathe new life into themselves.
 They deserve a fresh start, one that is full of hope and new opportunities.
 It is possible for them to move on and rebuild their lives, whilst still honouring and loving their person and taking them forward in their hearts and minds.
 By grabbing the opportunities that come their way, by being bold and steering their life in a new and possibly even better direction, by asking themselves what they desire, who they want to be and what values they wish to hold, they can start to stitch together a meaningful new existence.

-In many ways summer is the season in which those mourning can witness the results of their efforts throughout previous seasons.
+In many ways summer is the season during which those mourning can witness the results of their efforts throughout previous seasons.
 They can start to see what they have achieved, what they have learnt and how they have grown as a result of their experiences.
-They can feel good about moving on with their lives and enjoy what they have created, perhaps in honour of their loved one or perhaps simply something that they have created for themselves.
+They can feel good about moving on with their lives and enjoy what they have created, perhaps in honour of their loved one or perhaps simply for themselves.
 With flowers and plants in full bloom once more, lush, green landscapes and longer, warmer days, the summer months can symbolise joy, optimism and positivity.
 During this period, those grieving may well move beyond surviving and actually begin to thrive.
 They may at last be able to find an enduring connection with those they have lost.
 They can grow comfortable with the integration of their old and new lives and finally be at ease with living the future they desire whilst also remembering their loved one with more joy than pain.

 That said, it remains perfectly natural for uncertainty and doubt to creep in during this time, for even on the warmest and brightest of summer days, dark clouds can quickly gather.
 Whilst fear is natural, it should never hold people back and stop them from enjoying all that they have built for themselves.
 To avoid sabotaging their own progress, those grieving should try to focus on everything they have achieved up to this point: establishing support mechanisms, working through difficult emotions, laying the right foundations for a new life and finally finding some peace in the midst of their loss.
 By acknowledging and celebrating their own efforts, they can learn to allay their fears and embrace their new life completely.